-Since knee sleeves are in direct contact with your skin, they should be washed after every wear or at least every other wear.
-If you buy a quality knee sleeve, however, they will be likely be made of a thick material that takes longer to dry.
+Since these sleeves are in direct contact with your skin, they should be washed after every wear or at least every other wear.
+If you buy a quality knee sleeve, however, they will be likely be composed of thick material or knit that takes longer to dry.
 Because of this, it is a good idea to have an extra pair or two of knee sleeves to wear while the other ones dry.

 Do Compression Socks Help With Knee Pain?

 Are knee sleeves your only option for knee pain?